futianfan/clinical_trial_approval_prediction/README.md

 ### [clinicaltrial.gov](clinicaltrials.gov)

+We download all the clinical trials records from [ClinicalTrial.gov](https://clinicaltrials.gov/AllPublicXML.zip).
+It contains 348,891 clinical trial records.
+The data size grows with time because more clinical trial records are added.
+It describes many important information about clinical trials, including NCT ID (i.e.,  identifiers to each clinical study), disease names, drugs, brief title and summary, phase, criteria, and statistical analysis results.

 - output
   - `./raw_data`: store all the xml files for all the trials (identified by NCT ID).
   - `./trialtrove/trial_outcomes_v1.csv`